 The role of the Support for Learning Teacher

 The Learning Hub staff play a very important role in the life of pupils, their parents and school staff.

 Here are some of the ways in which we are involved:

 Acting as consultant both formally and informally, to individual members of staff on all aspects of pupil learning, especially with regard to the appropriateness of the curriculum and assessment, the suitability of text materials, methodology and classroom organisation.

 Consultation is offered to

-This is where the subject teacher and the Support for Learning teacher works with a class of pupils.
+This is where the subject teacher and the Learning Hub teacher works with a class of pupils.